Scott LaFaro: Career

 Beginning in 1955, he was a member of the Buddy Morrow big band.
 He left that organization to work in Los Angeles.
 LaFaro spent most of his days practicing his instrument.
 He practiced from sheet music for the higher-pitched clarinet to improve his facility with the upper register for bass.
 Fellow bassist Red Mitchell taught him how to pluck strings with both the index and middle fingers independently.
-For much of 1958, LaFaro was with pianist/vibraphonist Victor Feldman's band.
+For much of 1958, LaFaro was with pianist/vibraphonist Victor Feldman's band, also recording with Hampton Hawes.

 In 1959, after working with trumpeter Chet Baker, bandleader Stan Kenton, vibraphonist Cal Tjader, and clarinetist Benny Goodman, LaFaro returned east and joined Bill Evans, who had recently left the Miles Davis Sextet.
 With Evans and drummer Paul Motian he developed the counter-melodic style that would come to characterize his playing.
 Evans, LaFaro, and Motian were committed to the idea of three equal voices in the trio, working together for a singular musical idea and often without any musician explicitly keeping time.

 By late 1960, LaFaro was in demand as a bassist.
 He replaced Charlie Haden as Ornette Coleman's bassist in January 1961.
 For a time, Haden and LaFaro shared an apartment.
 He also played in Stan Getz's band between jobs with the Bill Evans trio.
 Around this time, he received a greeting card from Miles Davis that suggested Davis wanted to hire him.

 In June 1961, the Bill Evans trio began two weeks of performances at the Village Vanguard in New York City.
 The trio attracted attention for its style.
 The last day was recorded for two albums, Sunday at the Village Vanguard and Waltz for Debby.